darkestb4light/netcap/README.md

 	OVERVIEW OF NETCAP
 	==================

-Netcap was written to be a network host to host discovery tool.
+Netcap was written (currently in PERL) to be a network host to host discovery tool.
 Its purpose is the following:

 1. Capture network packets in order to specify what is "normal" traffic
 2. Learn from previously captured traffic and determine what is "normal"